cube5/vue-exercise/README.md

 I did not took a TDD approach because I wanted to first learn about the Vue's best practices and common guidelines.
 I come from a ReactJS background so it was important for me to learn those first and then the testing styles and conventions such as using `@vue/test-utils` and how to test Vuex modules as well as components connected to them.

+Also I did not the 100% test coverage because there where things I considered very small to test them (if you see the coverage's index.html file you'll see what I mean), even though numbers are green :ok_hand:.

 Vue is an awesome technology and a lot of fun to work with.
 I enjoyed this very much and would like to build more stuff using it.

 ## TO-DO